GregDMeyer/dynamite/docs/index.rst

 ===============================================

-Welcome to **dynamite**, which provides a simple interface to fast evolution of quantum dynamics and eigensolving.
-Behind the scenes, dynamite uses the PETSc/SLEPc implementations of Krylov subspace exponentiation and eigensolving.
+Welcome to **dynamite**, which provides a simple interface to fast parallel evolution of quantum dynamics and eigensolving via Krylov subspace methods.

 Quick start
 -----------